johnny-wang16/rs-udpstreaming/README.md

 ```
 Otherwise, there will be a syntax error.

-###### NOTE: After you finish building OpenCV, make sure to if the setup is successful by doing the following on the terminal:
+###### NOTE: After you finish building OpenCV, make sure to test if the setup is successful by doing the following on the terminal:
 ```python
 import cv2
 print(cv2.getBuildInformation())
 ```
+###### The GStreamer option should be "Yes" and there should be a section for Python3.
 If your system cannot locate OpenCV, try moving the .so file to the source code folder.
 Check out step 5 of the link
 [here](https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/) to learn more about this step.